My Dog Won’t Potty Train — Rebellious Dogs and Behavior Issues

 Hate is a strong word — maybe the dog just doesn’t like you!

-All jokes aside, this is a situation we most often describe as pure hatred.
+All jokes aside, this is a situation we most often described as pure hatred.
 The dog seems to have gone rogue; it’s peeing and pooping everywhere, even in places we never thought it might do it!

 Many things can make dogs act this way.
 Perhaps they are trying to mark their territory because they feel vulnerable.
 If we have brought another animal into the household or we have children now, they probably feel a bit lonely and as if no one loves them anymore.
 In essence, they might be jealous, and the only way they can show it is to do what we hate the most — make our house dirty.